Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Requires: (weapon dice)/2 gallons of water
  - Tags: Nintaijutsu

 Effects: You acquire a sword, with the appropriate attributes for any of the ones in the Equipment chapter.
 Attacks with this sword use your physical or ninjutsu damage bonus, whichever you prefer, and can have its damage bonus changed (between ninjutsu or physical) for any attack made with it.
 You may perform handseals while holding this sword at no penalty if it is one-handed (or if you can make seals one-handed), or at a -6 penalty if it is two-handed.
+This weapon persists until you let go of it.

 #### --( Kirigakure no Jutsu - Hidden Mist Technique )--
 This technique was once a specialty of the village it's named after, but has since fallen into wider use.
 The user diffuses a large quantity of water into the air, mixing their chakra with it to create a thick, oppressive mist.